 Country Size We first run our benchmark regression under labor-force weights to control for potential effects associated to country size.
-As Figure 4 shows, adjusting by country size does not affect our results in any significant way.
-The magnitude of the slope coefficient is now 0.49, with a correlation coefficient of 0.47.
-If we proceed even further, and remove the richest but smallest country in the data, Luxembourg, the relationship is very similar as Figure 5 shows.
+As Figure 4 shows, adjusting by country size does not affect our results in any significant way.10 The magnitude of the slope coefficient is now 0.49, with a correlation coefficient of 0.47.
+If we proceed even further, and remove Luxembourg, a small country with the highest productivity and the largest ratio of managers' relative earnings growth, the relationship is very similar, as Figure 5 shows.

 Detailed Education and Sector Controls In our benchmark findings, we control only for whether an individual, manager or non manager, has college education or not.
 We now introduce more detailed education categories that are comparable across countries to accommodate for potential heterogeneity in earnings profiles connected with educational choices.
-For each country, we introduce dummies to capture whether an individual has (i) complete tertiary education, (ii) incomplete tertiary but complete secondary education, or (iii) any lower level of education, i.e. incomplete secondary, and complete or incomplete primary education.
-Figure 6 displays the findings.
-As the figure shows, the relationship is very similar to the benchmark one in Figure 2.
+For each country, we introduce dummies to capture whether an individual has (i) complete tertiary education, (ii) incomplete tertiary but complete secondary education, or (iii) any lower level of education, i.e. incomplete secondary, and complete or incomplete